Haidarr/ASP.NET-MVC/README.md

 **The main purpose of this application is to show the integration of Vue Router with Vuetify and how they are helpful to build any application.**

 This is a simple SPA written in Vue.js with the help of Vuetify and Vue Router.
+See the [Live Demo](https://haidarjafari.com/users)

 - Vue.js is the progressive JavaScript framework.
 - Vuetify is a Material Design component framework for Vue.js.